 This lightened up skinny Paloma is made with fresh grapefruit juice, tequila and lime juice.
 You can add a splash of sparkling water for a little bubbles.

-It’s Monday and I could use a pitcher of margaritas big cup of coffee.
+pitcher of margaritas big cup of coffee.
 Anyone else?

 While I do love a good margarita I rarely order them, because they’re usually made with a mix and loaded with calories and sugar.
 Not worth it to me, unless I’m on vacay in Mexico or something along those lines.
 What happens in Mexico stays in Mexico, right?!